Sunday, 10 March 2019

 For the topping

-Clementine work best for this cake.
+Clementine works best for this cake.
 The skin is softer and less bitter.
 The juice from it is tangy and flavorful.
-When ready to serve, evenly slice 2 clementine and grill them on a hot skillet for 2 minutes, turning once.
+When ready to serve, evenly slice 2 clementines and grill them on a hot skillet for 2 minutes, turning once.
 Top the cooled cake with the slices.
 The juices of the fruit will enhance the flavours of this cake.

 Tips

-The texture of this cheese cake is dependent on two things.
+The texture of this cheesecake is dependent on two things.
 The smoothness of the filling is crucial, so make sure it's silky and not at all grainy.
-This, in turn, is dependent on the cottage cheese you are using.
-For best results, use freshly made paneer while it is warm or bring it to room temperature before use.
+This, in turn, is dependent on the type of cottage cheese used.
+Use freshly made panir while it is warm or bring it to room temperature before use.

-Secondly, the baking.
-Over baking makes the texture grainy.
-Allowing it to set at a lower temperature slowly ensures that the mixture does not curdle or get too hot at any point.
+Then there's the baking.
+Overbaking makes the texture grainy.
+Allowing it to set gradually at a lower temperature ensures that the mixture does not curdle or get too hot at any point.
 The "jiggle in the middle" is crucial when you finish.

 Optional choices for toppings

-While the cheese cake is delicious on its own, but a mixed berry compote alternately to oranges, makes it look pretty and tastes good too.
-Lemon curd topping for the lemon lover, and dark cherries topped all over can be delicious.
+While the cheese cake is delicious on its own, a mixed-berry compote, alternately with oranges, makes it look pretty and tastes good too.
+Lemon curd topping is for the lemon lover, and dark cherries topped all over can be delicious.
 Passion fruit curd is my very favourite.
 It has a strong taste and starts with mixing lemon and passion fruit to avoid the pungent flavour, which may not be to everyone's delight.

 My published cookbooks are available for sale through myself and on Amazon.